 The story of David and Goliath is one of the best known Bible stories.
 We know it so well that we sometimes overlook things.
 For example, Goliath made his blasphemous boasts before the army of Israel for forty days.
 Forty is the number of testing.
 Jesus was tested in the wilderness for forty days.
 The Israelites were being tested by the Philistines.

 Also, David chose five smooth stones and put them in his shepherd’s pouch.
 Was this because he knew that Goliath had four brothers who were giants also?
-(Second Samuel 21:22) This story also contains the statement to Goliath that declared David’s faith in the Lord, “for the battle [is] the LORD'S, and he will give you into our hands.”
-(First Samuel 17:47)
+(II Samuel 21:22) This story also contains the statement to Goliath that declared David’s faith in the Lord, “for the battle [is] the LORD'S, and he will give you into our hands.”
+(I Samuel 17:47)

 After the stone from David’s slingshot sunk into the forehead of the giant, and he fell facedown before David, David took Goliath’s sword and cut off his head.
 And here is the remarkable part; Scripture says that David took the head to Jerusalem.
 At this time Jerusalem was under the control of the Jebusites.
 Some speculate that David took the skull of Goliath to Jerusalem when he conquered that city many years later, but Scripture says “head” and not “skull.”
 Others speculate that David took the head of Goliath to Jerusalem as a warning to the Jebusites that the God of Israel was able to overcome even the mighty.

 The Bible does not tell us what David did with the head of Goliath in Jerusalem.
 Perhaps David, under the leading of the Holy Spirit, buried the head just outside of Jerusalem.
 Then, over one thousand years later, the prophesied descendant of David, Jesus the Messiah, was crucified on Golgotha, which means “The Place of the Skull.”
 I do not know if this refers to the skull of Goliath.